 - c.
 Select the paragraphs and, on the Insert tab, in the Tables group, click the Table arrow and select Convert Text to Table.
 Click OK. - d.
 Select the table and, on the Table Layout tab, in the Cell Size group, click the AutoFit arrow and select AutoFit Contents. - e.
-On the Design tab, in the Page Background group, click the Page Color arrow and select Fill Effects.
-Click the Texture tab and click White Marble.
+On the Table Design tab, in the Table Styles group, click the More arrow and select Grid Table 5 Dark Accent 6.